Lucy Drummond 12 hour Danceathon

 Tics come in two forms.
 Motor tics are physical movements the person simply cannot control, things like blinking, jerking the head, shrugging the shoulders, or making facial grimaces.
 Vocal tics are sounds, which might be throat clearing, sniffing, grunting, or in some cases words and phrases.
 To be diagnosed with Tourette's Syndrome a person needs to have had both motor and vocal tics over a period of time.
 Some people also experience what are known as complex tics, where movements or words are more involved, such as jumping, touching objects repeatedly, or saying whole sentences out of nowhere.

 One of the biggest misconceptions about Tourette's is the idea that it always involves shouting swear words.
 In reality only a small minority of people with Tourette's experience this, and it is just one of many possible vocal tics.
-For most people living with the condition, the day to day reality is much more about the exhaustion of trying to suppress tics, the anxiety that builds when they cannot, and the reactions of others who simply do not understand what they are seeing or hearing.
+For most people living with the condition, the day to day reality is much more about the exhaustion of holding tics in, the anxiety when you can't, and then how other people react when they don't understand what they are seeing or hearing.
+School can mean being stared at, laughed at, or misunderstood by teachers.
+Interviews and meetings at work become incredibly stressful.
+Socially it can lead to isolation, because going out in public when you have no control over your own body or voice takes real courage.
+Many people with